 What is the selection procedure?

-Capital List (a service of Capital Enterprise) and the London Co-Investment Fund investment partners review all applications.
+Capital Enterprise and the London Co-Investment Fund investment partners review all applications.
 The successful start-ups are invited to the ‘Green Light Programme‘ a CASTS programme part funded by ERDF.
-Capital List is committed to work with the start-ups to support their fundraising efforts through their Green Programme, which offers workshops to support sustainable growth within the company, and introductory meetings with the co-investment partners.
+Capital Enterprise is committed to work with the start-ups to support their fundraising efforts through their Green Light Programme, which offers workshops to support sustainable growth within the company, and introductory meetings with the co-investment partners.
 They also work with the investment partners to identify early stage tech businesses who are eligible for London Co-Investment Fund investments.

 What is the investment procedure?